Powerlearnproject/se-day1-assignment-usanCode/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Answer:

+These testings are important because they help us verify if a software meets well its expectations and is ready to be used.
 #Part 2: Introduction to AI and Prompt Engineering